MozillaSecurity/libfuzzer-python-bridge/README.md

 **Important:** This is proof-of-concept and work in progress.
 Expect the Python API to change.

+## Why?

+Many people are interested in fuzzing, but lack the knowledge (and/or insanity) to implement complex fuzzing mutators in C/C++.
+Things like [protocol buffers](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/structure-aware-fuzzing.md#example-protocol-buffers) can make this a lot easier but cannot be applied in all cases.

+A generic Python bridge allows you to implement whatever logic you have in mind without touching the C/C++ parts further (assuming you already have a libFuzzer target).

+**Note:** You still need a libFuzzer target in C/C++, this implementation is just extending libFuzzer with custom mutators written in Python.

 ## Building and Running the Examples

 To build the examples: